AndrewCunliffe/DroneAllometryAnalysis/README.md

 # DroneAllometryAnalysis

-<<<<<<< HEAD
-# PhotoScan_Auto_Workflow
+This repository contains the code and summary outputs for "Global application of a drone photogrammetry protocol for predicting aboveground biomass in non-forest ecosystems" by Cunliffe _et al_., Remote Sensing in Ecology and Conservation (In Review, DOI TBC)..

+The repository is split into three parts: (1) photogrammetric processing in Agisoft PhotoScan (now Metashape), (2) processing point clouds in Python  and (3) data analysis and visualisation in R

-An automated workflow for processing drone imagery in PhotoScan
+## Part 1 - photogrammetric processing in Agisoft PhotoScan (now Metashape)

-## NB.
-This code will need to be updated to work with the updated python API in MetaShape 1.6.0!!!
+_NB.
+This code will need to be updated to work with the updated python API in MetaShape 1.6.0!

 **1. Interactive: Collate & Prepare Datasets**
-- Find/start entry in the Image-Based Modelling Processing Log (use the ‘scripted log (for V2)’).
-Keep this log up to date as new parameters are confirmed and steps are completed.
-- Create project directory (E.g. ‘Sev_SEG_20180531’, note updated date code format).
-- Within the project directory, add an ‘Input_Data’ subdirectory, containing:
+- Create project directory, add an â€˜Input_Dataâ€™ subdirectory, containing:
-	- ‘photos’ subdirectory.
+	- â€˜photosâ€™ subdirectory.
 	- correctly formatted marker coordinate file (refer to example below!)
 	- Other relevant datasets (e.g. ground-based photographs, biomass harvest data sheets, elemental composition datasheets, etc.)
-- Determine the EPSG code of the desired coordinate reference system, and for the supplied marker coordinates (e.g. ‘WGS84 UTM 7N / EPSG:32607”, or “NAD83 UTM 7N / EPSG:26907”.
+- Determine the EPSG code of the desired coordinate reference system, and for the supplied marker coordinates (e.g. â€˜WGS84 UTM 7N / EPSG:32607â€, or â€œNAD83 UTM 7N / EPSG:26907â€.
 Enter this into the processing log.
-- Set up ‘input_file.csv’ parameters: mapping all file paths, specifying quality settings and desired output files and resolutions.
+- Set up â€˜input_file.csvâ€™ parameters: mapping all file paths, specifying quality settings and desired output files and resolutions.

 **2. Script 1: Camera Alignment**

-- Run ‘PhSc_Part1_SPC.py’ *(If running on ISCA note the Moab number for tracking purposes).*
+- Run â€˜PhSc_Part1_SPC.pyâ€™

 **3. Interactive**
-- If run on ISCA, note processing time, peak memory use and number of images (send information to Andy).
-- Review Console output for error and/or warning messages (If on ISCA, ‘e’ & ‘o’ files.
-Look at the number/% of points excluded by the reprojection filter.
-- Review the ‘XXX_project_settings.csv’ file, to assess the proportion of aligned images, and the number of tie points excluded by the reprojection error filter.
+- Review the â€˜XXX_project_settings.csvâ€™ file, to assess the proportion of aligned images, and the number of tie points excluded by the reprojection error filter.
 - Consider whether it is necessary to review image quality manually (e.g. water, etc.).
 - Review plausibility of sparse point cloud, and remove obvious outliers.
 - Review plausibility of camera positions (Show Cameras), check for no large gaps in coverage .